Skip to main content

 You will need to send copies of evidence to support what you say.
 See Be organised and keep records.

 Try not to put it off.
 It doesn’t need to be long, and you don’t have to use the ‘right language’.
-We know it’s hard to know where to start so we’ve included an example below so that you can feel more confident about it.
+We know it’s hard to know where to start so we’ve included an example below so that you can feel more confident about writing your own letter.

 It is important to give all the facts about what you did and didn’t do, what you were told by the Jobcentre beforehand, and what your reasons were if you failed to do something.
 Remember to keep a copy.
 This will mean you have the best chance of getting the decision changed at this stage, and you will be able to use the letter again if you have to ask for an appeal.